VOLUNTEER WORK GUATEMALA

 In addition, the rescue center offers guided tours and educational exhibitions at the project site, organizes environmental protection activities and projects for the community.

-Most of your work in the project consists of cleaning the animals’ enclosures in the rescue center and feeding the animals.
-Of course, your personal safety is your first priority.
+Most of your work in the project consists of cleaning the enclosures of the animals in the rescue center and feeding the animals.
+Of course, your personal safety is the top priority here.
 In special cases, volunteers help in quarantine, clinic and rehabilitation cages.
 For long-term volunteers or those with advanced knowledge in animal care, there may be opportunities to feed young birds such as parrots, woodpeckers, toucans and many other species.

 In addition to feeding and caring for the animals on a daily basis, the organization offers special activities in which volunteers can participate.
 These activities include, for example, building cages or additional buildings, collecting wild foods for the animals, tours and exhibits, participating in environmental activities and community projects, and building toys and perches for the cages.